 Share this Post

-Always a host of cultural and environmental splendor, Oaxaca has two important festivals that coincide at the end of July.
+Always a host of cultural and environmental splendor, Oaxaca has two important festivals that coincide in July.
 First is the Feria de Los Hongos, or the Wild Mushroom Festival, directly followed by the traditional Festival of Guelaguetza.
 Crooked Trails is offering a program for those interested in mycology and the natural world mixed with culture and adventure.

 At 10,000 feet in the heavily forested Sierra Norte of Mexico, the ground is heavy with pine needles and wildflowers, as well as over 340 varieties of mushrooms.
 Participants will spend several days within the mountain communities learning about the cultural, medicinal and gastronomical importance of mushrooms to this region.
 Centered in a grouping of small Zapotec villages, locals and visitors go out on a mushroom hunt together to collect as many specimens as possible.
 Afterward, there are seminars on mycology as well as the pleasure of using the mushrooms to prepare typical meals.
 There will also be opportunities for stunning hikes to far-reaching views through fragrant pine forests.